ChristopherChudzicki/jsinput-freebodydraw/README.md

 # jsinput-freebodydraw
 Free-body drawing exercises with JSInput.
 A modification of the [jsinput-vectordraw](https://github.com/open-craft/jsinput-vectordraw) project from DavidsonNext and OpenCraft.

+[View example](https://cdn.rawgit.com/ChristopherChudzicki/jsinput-freebodydraw/master/live_example.html) (For now, example does not have "Check"-button grading as edX would.)

 <img src="example.png" width="70%">

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->